OpenTranslationBible/open-bible/en-GB/07.Judges/md/judges-06.md

 ## Judges 6:12

-The angel of the Lord appeared to Gideon and said, “The Lord is with you, mighty warrior.”
+The angel of the Lord appeared to Gideon and said, “The Lord is with you, valiant warrior.”

 ## Judges 6:13